lars-d-k/spotify-helper/README.md

 - Run the vite script: `npm run dev`

 ## Todo
-I still have some goals in mind for this spotify helper:
+####I still have some goals in mind for this spotify helper:
-- prio
+Functionality
 - [x] Automatically save to playlist
+- [ ] order playlist by ...
+- [ ] host app using github pages
+- [ ] downloadable as script or exe
+UI
 - improving ui
   - [ ] css library
   - [ ] improve layout
   - [ ] naviation through functionalitues ?
-- tedious
-  - [ ] export app as downloadable or runnable
-  - [ ] host app using github pages